-- Makes recommendations to the Board regarding candidates for directorships and the size and composition of our Board of Directors and committees. - Oversees and reviews the annual Board and board committee selfassessments. - Reviews appropriate retirement age and tenure limitations as well as memberships on other boards and board education and training. - Oversees CEO succession planning and working with the CEO, further reviews the Company's management succession plans. - Oversees our corporate governance guidelines and reports and makes recommendation to our Board on responsibilities related to corporate governance matters, including Environmental, Social and Governance (ESG) matters.
+- Makes recommendations to the Board regarding candidates for directorships and the size and composition of our Board of Directors and committees. - Oversees and reviews the annual Board and board committee self-assessments - Reviews appropriate retirement age and tenure limitations as well as memberships on other boards and board education and training. - Oversees CEO succession planning and working with the CEO, further reviews the Company's management succession plans. - Oversees our corporate governance guidelines and reports and makes recommendation to our Board on responsibilities related to corporate governance matters. provides Board oversight of Environmental, Social and Governance (ESG) matters.